 The coasts of Antigua are ideal for yacht cruising and racing, with constant trade winds, and many harbours for exploration.
-One can easily spend a week cruising around these picturesque islands.
+Tourists can easily spend a week cruising around these picturesque islands.
 English Harbour and Jolly Harbour make ideal yacht headquarters.
 Two regattas take place towards the end of April - Classic Yacht Regatta and the larger Sailing Week, which has become one of the top three regattas in the world.
 Sailing Week boasts six days of challenging racing and plenty of fun social events surrounding the competition.

 For the non-competitive sailor, Barbuda offers splendid cruising sites and a number of lovely anchorages on its west and south sides.
-And don't ignore Redonda, Antigua's out-island, for this small, bold outcropping 30 miles to the southeast has some surprises in store.
+And don't ignore Redonda, Antigua's out-island.
+Self-proclaimed at the smallest island kingdom on earth, this small, bold outcropping 30 miles (48km) to the southeast has some surprises in store.

 Antigua and Barbuda are ideal islands for sailing, both in a casual and competitive capacity, sporting crystal clear waters and steady trade winds, ensuring smooth sailing for sea lovers.